 University of Alabama Transportation Hybrid Electric Vehicle and Fuel Cell Research Program - $500,000

-This project will allow the University of Alabama to tackle the challenges and opportunities that face hybrid electric vehicle and fuel cell development.
+This project will allow the University of Alabama to tackle the challenges and opportunities associated with hybrid electric vehicle and fuel cell development.

-“Increased science and research is our best hope for decreasing energy costs,” said Shelby.
-“This funding will allow the University of Alabama to maintain and improve its comprehensive research program to conduct cutting-edge research and to educate scientists and engineers in this growing industry.”
+“Increasing science and research is our best hope for decreasing energy costs,” said Shelby.
+“This funding will allow the University of Alabama to maintain and improve its cutting-edge comprehensive research program, and to educate scientists and engineers in this growing industry.”

 University of Alabama Intermodal Facility - $2.468 Million